MichaelPote/docs/widgets-bundle/form-building/form-fields.md

 - placeholder: `string` A string to display before any text has been input.
 - readonly: `bool` If true, this field will not be editable.

+#### Usage
+The link field type can either return a plain url to your widget, or if the user uses the "Select Content" button, a special string indicating that a post permalink should be generated (of the format `post: x`).
+Pass the link field's return value through the `sow_esc_url` function to resolve these types of links.

 #### Example
 Form options input:
 ```php